Blog article

 • Understand that high CAPE doesn't predict timing - markets can stay expensive for years

-• Combine CAPE analysis with Excess CAPE Yield to account for interest rate environment
+• Combine CAPE analysis with Excess CAPE Yield to account for the interest rate environment

 Remember: CAPE is a compass for long-term direction, not a GPS for daily navigation.
 Use it to plan your 10-20 year investment strategy, not your next trade.

-The current reading suggests we're in the second-most expensive market in 140+ years of data.
+The current reading suggests we're in one of the most expensive markets in 140+ years of data.
 That's worth taking seriously for long-term planning, even if it doesn't tell us what happens tomorrow.

-Want to find your broker for your next investment?
+Want to find a broker for your next investment?
 Check out our Investment Broker Comparison Page with our top recommendations.

 FAQs